Encryption keys

 The Key function is no longer used.
 For compatibility reasons with earlier versions, there can still be keys in the repository but you will no longer be able to view them in the ELO Administration Console.
 You now control access to documents with permissions and encryption keys.

-Add encryption key (green plus icon): Use the Add encryption key button to add a new encryption key.
+Add encryption key (green plus icon): Select Add encryption key to add a new encryption key.

-Reload data from server (yellow circle arrow icon): Click the Reload data from server button to refresh the list of encryption keys.
+Reload data from server (yellow circle arrow icon): Select Reload data from server to refresh the list of encryption keys.

-Print information for encryption keys (printer icon): Click the Print information for encryption keys button to print an overview of the encryption keys.
+Print information for encryption keys (printer icon): Select Print information for encryption keys to print an overview of the encryption keys.

 Name: Each encryption key can be assigned a name.